FrancesCoronel/personal-website-v3/content/posts/2015-12-10-hour-of-code.md

   - talk
 ---

-Code.org is a non-profit organization and eponymous website led by Hadi Partovi that aims to encourage people, particularly school students in the United States, to learn computer science.
+Code.org is a nonprofit organization and eponymous website led by Hadi Partovi that aims to encourage people, particularly school students in the United States, to learn computer science.

 - Mentored students and presented a Keynote on the importance of learning to code at several elementary or high schools for the Hour of Code computer science education week in December of 2015.